d-uzlov/k8s-homelab/docs/bash-setup.md

     # --author: with -l, print the author of each file
     # -C: list entries by columns instead of just using lines (conflicts with -l)
     command ls -Fhv --color=always --time-style=long-iso -C "$@"
-    # optionally: use less to avoid overflowing the screen
+    # optionally: use less to avoid overflowing the screen while still keeping the color
     # command ls -Fhv --color=always --time-style=long-iso -C "$@" | less -R -X -F
   }
   function ll() {